 How does it work?

-Firstly, any gift you leave to Combat Stress it won’t count towards the total taxable value of your estate.
+Firstly, any gift you leave to us won’t count towards the total taxable value of your estate.
 This is called a “charitable legacy” … a gift in your Will.

 To illustrate how this would work: